Essenceia/TotalView_ITCH_5.0_C_lib/README.md

 ## Build library

-To build the static library `itch.a` :
+To build the static library `libitch.a` :

 ```
 make lib